mrzacsmith/web-sprint-challenge-adding-data-persistence/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the sprint challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support from your TL if you need direction.

 _You have **three hours** to complete this challenge.
 Plan your time accordingly._

 ## Introduction